iomete/iom-docs/glossary/sparklyer.md

 ---
 title: Sparklyr
-description: Learn about Sparklyr, an open-source package that bridges the gap between R and Apache Spark, enabling interactive manipulation of large datasets within a modern R environment.
-Discover its features, including coordination of distributed machine learning, comprehensive dplyr backend, and extensibility for accessing the full Spark API.
+description: Sparklyr is an open-source package that bridges the gap between R and Apache Spark, allowing you to harness Spark's distributed data capabilities within a modern R environment.
+This powerful tool enables interactive manipulation of large datasets, making it ideal for data manipulation, analysis, and visualization.
 ---

 # Sparklyr

-What is Sparklyr? **Sparklyr** is an open-source package that bridges the gap between R and Apache Spark, allowing you to harness Spark's distributed data capabilities within a modern R environment.
+## What is Sparklyr?

+**Sparklyr** is an open-source package that bridges the gap between R and Apache Spark, allowing you to harness Spark's distributed data capabilities within a modern R environment.
 This powerful tool enables interactive manipulation of large datasets, making it ideal for data manipulation, analysis, and visualization.

 A key feature of Sparklyr is its ability to coordinate distributed machine learning from R using either Spark MLlib or H2O SparkingWater.
 Moreover, Sparklyr offers a comprehensive dplyr backend, enabling you to filter and aggregate Spark datasets and import them into R for further analysis.